hci-a-if-its-2019/final-project-indrakeenam/README.md

 9. When the last time you use it?

 ## Evaluation Script
 This script is used to evaluate the system's current interface.
+The user will be guided to follow this script.

 1. Go to your dashboard
 2. Show me the list of all available problems